a-mythh/Quote-Generator/README.md

 # Quote-Generator

-This simple webpage generators quotes using an API from type.fit
+This simple webpage generates quotes using an API from type.fit